mlaanderson/coffeecat/README.md

     <dt>port</dt>
     <dd>The numeric port for the protocol to listen on.</dd>
     <dt>listen</dt>
     <dd>A string of the interface address to listen on, or a boolean.
-False turns off the protocol, True is the same as "0.0.0.0"</dd>
+False turns off the protocol, True is the same as "0.0.0.0", but not the same as the IPv6 equivalent "::".</dd>
     <dt>ssl</dt>
     <dd>Indicates whether an SSL certificate should be associated with this protocol.</dd>
     <dt>cert</dt>